Sports Training/Nutrition (01)

 Monitoring Heart Rate Training Zones

-Vitamins, for athletes and triathletes, should be an essential part of your everyday intake, there are certainly perils in over-indulging in such products.
-The term "megadosing" refers to the condition in which you intake more than 10 times the determined RDA (Recommended Dietary Allowances), a condition that can ultimately prove to be hazardous to your health, as noted in this article.
+Vitamins for athletes should be an essential part of your everyday intake, but there are certainly perils in over-indulging in such products.
+The article on WebMD.com points out that today, everything seems to have souped up levels of vitamins and minerals, from bottled water to orange juice.
 It says that your body will store essential vitamins and minerals until needed, but when it is housing excessive amounts or more than necessary, it can take on a toxic effect, and organs can be put at risk.
-The vitamins most dangerous to megadose on are the fat-soluble ones, namely Vitamin-A, Vitamin-D, Vitamin-E, and Vitamin-K.
+The vitamins most dangerous to over dosing on are the fat-soluble ones, namely Vitamin-A, Vitamin-D, Vitamin-E, and Vitamin-K. But if you're taking a multiviutamin, there such a wide marging of safety that you probably don't have anything to worry about.
+Vitamin D, calcium and folic acid are three nutrient you may bet too much of through a combination of food and vitamin supplements.